Arcnilya/KAUotic/sticker-puzzle-may2022.md

+# The KAUotic Sticker Puzzle of May 2022

 ## Step 1: The Hidden Zip
 The puzzle starts with a gif hosted on my website: <https://www.jonathanmagnusson.com/do_you_liek_mudkipz.gif>
 The reason why the gif was not simply posted in the Discord chat is because Discord had a tendency to remove any concatenated files...
 The file was created by simply concatenating the original mudkips.gif with secret.zip using the cat command:

 ``$ cat mudkips.gif secret.zip > do_you_liek_mudkipz.gif``

 There are multiple ways to find/extract any potential hidden zip files: